khalidkyounis/floyd-warshall-algorithm/Readme.md

 ## Background

-This application is to find the shortest distances between vertices.
-The function is written in recursive method as part of solving Mid-Module Assignment of the Software Development in Practice module at the University of Liverpool.
+This repository is to implement the Floyd-Warshall algorithm in Python to find the shortest distances between vertices.
+The function is written in the recursive method as part of solving the Mid-Module Assignment of the Software Development in Practice module at the University of Liverpool.
+There are also performance test codes that are performed on pre-defined data sets using Python built-in packages Unit Test and cProfile.
+The application was developed using PyCharm Community Edition IDE.

 <a name="install"/>

 ## Install

-To clone the project, using following link of porject directory to the IDE:
+To clone the project, use the following link for the project directory to the IDE:

    [ https://github.com/khalidkyounis/floyd-warshall-algorithm.git]( https://github.com/khalidkyounis/floyd-warshall-algorithm.git " https://github.com/khalidkyounis/floyd-warshall-algorithm.git")